-Learn About David Suro’s Practice Areas
+Learn About David Suro’s Practice Areas in Denver

 Domestic violence (also known as domestic abuse or spousal abuse) occurs when a family member, partner or former partner attempts to physically or psychologically harm another.
 Domestic violence often refers to violence between spouses, or spousal abuse but can also include cohabitants and non-married intimate partners.
 Domestic violence is perpetrated by both men and women.